 If my partner and I could have gotten married but chose not to, does conjugal partner still apply?+

 Generally, no. If marriage was a legal option and cohabitation was possible, IRCC officers will ask why the couple did not pursue those options.
-The conjugal partner category is designed for genuine barriers — not preference.
-If the couple could have cohabited or married to meet common-law or spousal requirements, IRCC is unlikely to accept conjugal status.
-Consult a licensed immigration lawyer.
+The conjugal partner category is designed for genuine barriers, not preference.
+If the couple could have cohabited or married to meet common-law or spousal requirements, IRCC is generally unlikely to accept conjugal status.
+An officer decides based on all the evidence, so consult a licensed immigration lawyer or a CICC-regulated consultant about your situation.